mavaddat-javid-education/themex_script/README.md

 #### Specific Example

 Let's suppose we want to install `marvel-theme-eucalyptus` branch from the specific repository https://github.com/mavaddat-javid-education/themes_for_themex.io.git into edX host server residing at IP address 200.83.1.109.
-Then we use the branch remote host `-brh` switch followed by the theme branch name, then the repo URL followed by the URI for our host.
+Then we use the <span style="text-decoration: underline">b</span>ranch <span style="text-decoration: underline">r</span>emote <span style="text-decoration: underline">h</span>ost `-brh` switch followed by the theme branch name, then the repo URL followed by the URI for our host.
 It would look like this:

 ```bash
 ./update_theme.sh -brh marvel-theme-eucalyptus https://github.com/mavaddat-javid-education/themes_for_themex.io.git 200.83.1.109